 The integrated approach

 Between Bruges’ seaport and the city of Bruges itself we find the famous polder landscape of Western Flanders.
 Villages and farm fields, intersected by ditches, rivers and canals, are surrounded by the expanding port, industrial complexes and motorways.
-Architects ZJA and landscape architect Bart Smets provided the design and concept for the integration of the new A11 motorway along with all its civil engineering works that connect the hinterland directly to the seaport of Zeebrugge.
+The architectural studio ZJA and landscape architect Bart Smets provided the design and concept for the integration of the new A11 motorway along with all its civil engineering works that connect the hinterland directly to the seaport of Zeebrugge.

 The basic principle in this was an integrated approach, aiming for an optimum in several ways and prioritizing the beneficial coherence of all elements involved.
 A four-lane motorway, featuring an elevated roundabout, tunnels, a long fly-over and several bridges all could end up forming a huge barrier separating villages and ruining the landscape.
 In this design however local roads that had disappeared were reconstructed, new connections were built and 15 kilometres of new bicycle path was introduced.
 So despite the construction of the motorway, the region becomes more accessible and more attractive for residents and visiting hikers and cyclists.